web-illinois/ilw-carousel/README.md

 ## Overview

-A 1-3 paragraph explanation of what the component does and how it presents.
+A carousel component that displays a changing image and some associated content for each.

 ## Code Examples